AppiumTestDistribution/appium-device-farm/docs/troubleshooting.md

    - run `appium plugin run device-farm reset`
    - The above command will delete all the existing data from database and resets the device farm to the original state

+### IOS

-3. How do I improve the iOS session startup for real device?
+1. How do I improve the iOS session startup for real device?
    - Resign the WDA provided here: [WDA]()
    - Use the following capabilities:
      ```json